 In addition to ECG studies, there are a few studies that used wrist-worn fitness trackers to investigate HR trends in teaching-learning situations [@Darnell2019; @chalmers2021]. @Darnell2019 for example measured the HR of 15 medical college students using wrist-worn devices during lectures.
 The analysis revealed a constant decrease in HR from the beginning to the end of a lecture, whereas the HR peak was reached during active learning sessions. @chalmers2021 examined the usability of the average HR, measured with a Fitbit fitness tracker, to identify physiological changes during stress-inducing tasks in a study with a total of 60 participants.
 The average HR increased significantly between the resting and stress phases.
 Even though the participants in these studies were learners, not teachers, the results are relevant to the study of teacher stress using wearable devices, because the studies showed that a) HR can be effectively recorded using fitness trackers during a whole learning unit, and b) HR changes are in line with the occurrence of activating or stress-inducing tasks.

 So far, to the best of our knowledge, only one study has directly assessed teachers’ HR using a wrist-worn fitness tracker during teaching: @runge2020 used a Fitbit fitness tracker to assess HR as an indicator of stress in N=4 teachers.
 They used the fitness trackers’ recordings to create a profile for each teacher (to differentiate between teachers reporting higher or lower levels of stress.)
 In particular, it was found that the combination of a high number of steps, a high HR, and short sleep was an indicator of stress.
 It should be noted that the generalizability of the results is limited due to the small sample size.

+## The role of teaching experience in teachers’ stress response

+Hier käme der Abschnitt zur professional competence/teaching experience (und dann unten in der Zusammenfassung aufgreifen).
+Dabei würde ich herausarbeiten, dass erfahrene LKs per se eine geringere Stressreaktion haben (Mean level) und sie über cogntive appraisals ihre Reaktion stärker regulieren können? (slope) bin hier aber in den theoretischen Modellen nicht so firm, falls das nicht hinhaut.

+„As shown in Fig. 1...“

 In summary, previous studies have revealed that teachers’ (and students’) HR changes, depending on the activity and stressors they experience, whereby teacher-centered phases, in particular, led to an increase in HR [@sperka1995; @scheuch1997psychophysische; @donker2018; @junker2021].
 Furthermore, it could be shown that HR as an indicator of stress can be assessed using low-cost, non-intrusive fitness trackers and that HR increases in activating phases and even before stress occurs [@Darnell2019; @chalmers2021].
 However, studies collecting data from teacher-worn fitness trackers in a large enough sample to explore links with factors such as subjective stressor appraisal, or effects of teaching experience, are still lacking.
 Our study aims to close this research gap.